Teacher and Staff Perceptions, Spring 2019

-96% of MCLs agree OC has improved the effectiveness of teaching in their schools
+97% of MCLs agree that Opportunity Culture has improved teacher effectiveness in their schools

-94% of MCLs report a positive impact on staff collaboration and student achievement
+97% of MCLs report a positive impact on staff collaboration resulting from Opportunity Culture

-94% of all OC teachers agree that teachers are held to high professional standards for delivering instruction
+94% of educators in all OC roles agree that teachers are held to high professional standards for delivering instruction

 Teacher and Staff Perception Survey Detail

-Teachers indicated their level of agreement with a series of statements about Opportunity Culture, selecting from “Strongly Disagree,” “Disagree,” “Agree,” “Strongly Agree.”
+For each question, teachers and staff in OC roles indicated their level of agreement with a series of statements about Opportunity Culture, selecting from “Strongly Disagree,” “Disagree,” “Agree,” and “Strongly Agree.”
+The survey had a response rate of 62 percent, with 1,934 teachers and staff in OC roles in 123 schools responding.

 Figure 1.
-New Teacher Center (NTC) Questions: Percentage of All OC Teachers, Staff, and Multi-Classroom Leaders (MCLs) Surveyed in OC Schools Who Agreed or Strongly Agreed with Statements
+Percentage of Teachers and Staff in OC Roles Who Agreed or Strongly Agreed

 *Questions are from the New Teacher Center’s Teaching Conditions Survey, which had their origin in the Office of the Governor, North Carolina (2002–2009).

-Overall: Opportunity Culture is popular with teachers—97% of MCLs and 77% of all staff in OC roles surveyed would like Opportunity Culture to continue in their schools next year.
-In addition, teachers believe that if they are successful, they will have the opportunity to reach more students (89-95% depending on role).
-Most staff surveyed report that OC has had a positive impact on staff collaboration (71-94%), student achievement (64-94%) and school culture (65-88%), and has improved the effectiveness of teachers (69-96%) (ranges vary by respondents’ roles).
+Overall: Opportunity Culture is popular with teachers and MCLs.
+Ninety-nine percent of MCLs (a slight increase over the prior year) and 88 percent (a consistent figure) of all teachers and staff in OC roles surveyed would like Opportunity Culture to continue in their schools next year.
+In addition, teachers believe that if they are successful, they will have the opportunity to reach more students (94%).
+Most respondents report that OC has had a positive impact on staff collaboration (84–97%), student achievement (78–96%) and school staff culture (77–91%), and they say it has improved teacher effectiveness (82–97%) (ranges vary by respondents’ OC role).
+More than 88 percent of teachers in any role agree or strongly agree that: supports provided (such as coaching) translate into instructional improvements; teachers receive feedback that can help them improve; teachers are held to high professional standards; excellent teachers have opportunities to lead peers; and faculty and staff have a shared vision.

-District differences: Satisfaction with adequacy of planning time, increased pay, professional development, and clarity on leadership opportunities varied among districts.
-Though we do not show district-level data here, we share with individual districts the areas in which their results were markedly better or worse than OC schools nationally, and we provide recommendations for improvements.
+Where there was variation among districts: Satisfaction with the adequacy of planning time, increased pay, and communication varied among districts.
+Though we do not show district-level data here, Public Impact shares survey results with individual districts and identifies the areas in which their results were markedly better or worse than other OC schools nationally.
+We also provide recommendations for improvements.

 |Cabarrus County Schools, NC|